elyukai/optolith-database-schema/docs/reference/specialAbility/sub/Language.md

 :-- | :-- | :--
 `id` | The language's identifier.
 An unique, increasing integer. | <a href="#Language/id">See details</a>
 `continent` | The continents this language is present on. | <a href="#Language/continent">See details</a>
-`specializations` | Language-specific specializations.
+`specializations?` | Language-specific specializations.
 Either a list of possible options or a indefinite description of what may be a specialization. | <a href="#Language/specializations">See details</a>
 `prerequisites?` |  | <a href="#Language/prerequisites">See details</a>
 `max_level?` | The maximum possible level of the language.
 Only specified if lower than default of 3. | <a href="#Language/max_level">See details</a>
 `src` |  | <a href="#Language/src">See details</a>